Feldberg (Black Forest): Environment

-The main car park below the Seebuck can be reached from the B317 (federal highway) running from Titisee to Lörrach (near Basle) over the Feldberg Pass.
+The main car park below the Seebuck can be reached from the B317 (federal highway) running from Titisee to Lörrach (near Basel) over the Feldberg Pass.
 A train service of the Three Lakes Railway serves the station of Feldberg-Bärental, at 967 m, the highest DB station on standard gauge track.
 A bus service connects with the station.
 The Seebuck, which is topped by an old transmission tower, the Feldberg Tower, once a radio tower, since 2013 a ham museum can be reached from the valley station in Feldberg-Ort on a short chairlift.
 From this point the summit of the Feldberg is about 2 km away.
 It is only accessible to the public on foot or by bicycle.

 The numerous point-to-point radio systems of the Bundeswehr and the American and French armies dating from the Cold War period have been since taken down.
 Today Feldberg is marked by the old and new television towers and the Bismarck monument on the Seebuck.

 Altogether there are more than 28 ski lifts and slopes around the Feldberg.
 The actual summit itself is situated outside the skiing areas.
 Several cross-country skiing trails around the peak and around Herzogenhorn opposite are popular with cross-country skiers.
 The whole area, with ski-runs of Alpine character, is popular for ski touring.